pheelwell/Gaia/🌐Worldbuilding/General/Skoria.md

 ## [[Divine History]] And Its Influence on Skoria

 With divine forces finding ways to infiltrate Skoria once again, the world began experiencing an increase in otherworldly encounters.
-As [[gods]] sought to influence mortals through various means, societies adapted and evolved in response to these divine interventions.
+As [[Gods]] sought to influence mortals through various means, societies adapted and evolved in response to these divine interventions.

 The presence of divine forces has also led to the rise of religious orders and cults dedicated to serving specific deities or pantheons.
 This further complicates the relationships between different races and kingdoms, as religious beliefs often clash with political agendas.

 > [!warning] Caution
 > Divine influences can sometimes lead characters down dangerous paths or into conflicts with powerful beings beyond their comprehension.
-Tread carefully when dealing with matters involving [[gods]] or other supernatural entities.
+Tread carefully when dealing with matters involving [[Gods]] or other supernatural entities.

 ## Conclusion